On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Minimax Sampled Information Rate Loss

-The minimax sampled capacity loss problem can be cast as minimizing $\max_{\boldsymbol{s}\in\mathcal{S}}L_{\boldsymbol{s}}^{\boldsymbol{Q}}$ over all sampling coefficient functions $\boldsymbol{Q}(f)$.
-In general, the problem is non-convex in $\boldsymbol{Q}(f)$, and hence it is difficult to identify the optimal sampling systems.
-Nevertheless, the minimax capacity loss can be quantified reasonably well at moderate-to-high SNR.
-It turns out that under both Landau-rate sampling and a large regime of super-Landau-rate sampling, the minimax capacity loss can be well approached by random sampling.
+The minimax sampled information rate loss problem boils down to minimizing $\max_{\boldsymbol{s}}L_{\boldsymbol{s}}^{\boldsymbol{Q}}$ over all sampling coefficient functions $\boldsymbol{Q}$.
+In general, this problem is non-convex in $\boldsymbol{Q}$, and hence it is computationally intractable to find the optimal sampler by solving a numerical optimization program.
+Fortunately, for the entire sub-Nyquist regime, the minimax sampled information rate loss can be quantified reasonably well at moderate-to-high SNR, and can be well approached by a sampler generated in a random fashion.

-Define the undersampling factor $\alpha:=m/n$, and recall that the band sparsity ratio is $\beta:=k/n$.
 Our main results are summarized in the following theorem.

-\begin{theorem} Consider any sampling coefficient function $\boldsymbol{Q}(\cdot)$ with an undersampling factor $\alpha$, and let the sparsity ratio be $\beta$.
-Define